leoslamas/book-green-threads-explained/README.md

 [Quentin Carbonneaux](https://github.com/mpu) wrote an [nice article](https://c9x.me/articles/gthreads/intro.html) back in 2013 which I used as inspiration for the main code example.
 Thanks to [nickelpro](https://github.com/nickelpro) for help and feedback on Windows support.

 ## Edits

+2020-05-20: Changed to the `llvm_asm!` macro since we use the syntax used by llvm in this book.
+The new Rust syntax for inline assembly has now been merged into the nightly compiler and uses the `asm!` macro, which would have caused problems for the examples in this book.

 2019-06-18: New chapter implementing a proper Windows support